Jackcomputers-app/pycrypt/README.md

 ```python
 python3 -m venv venv
 ```
 8. Enter the Python virtual environment.
-You will know that you are in the virtual envorment when your CLI says (.venv)
+You will know that you are in the virtual environment when your CLI says (.venv)
 ```bash
 source venv/bin/activate
 ```